 It’s about fourth grade when every Nebraska student starts learning about Nebraska history.
 Inevitably, they learn about J. Sterling Morton and Arbor Day.
-In 2022, Arbor Day’s 150th anniversary will be on April 29, the last Friday in April.
+In 2023, Arbor Day will be on April 28, the last Friday in April.
 Here’s how to celebrate at home or around Nebraska.

 What is Arbor Day?

 But first, for those of you who missed that lesson in fourth grade, a quick primer in Arbor Day.
 Arbor Day is essentially “The Tree Holiday.”
 Not to be confused with Earth Day, Arbor Day is about encouraging people to plant more trees.
 The history of the Arbor Day dates back to 1872 when J. Sterling Morton proposed a tree planting holiday during a meeting of the Nebraska State Board of Agriculture.

 It all started in Nebraska City.
 Neb.
 You can plan a day trip or overnight trip to explore the town, and specifically, all things Arbor Day Farms.
 Nebraska City is one of my favorite day trips!